-The Courts Service operates a formal Risk Management policy and maintains a Risk Register which, in accordance with the Department of Public Expenditure and Reform Guidelines, is updated on an ongoing basis, most recently February 2018.
-The Risk Management Policy is approved by the Board.
-Risk Management Guidelines have been put in place and are designed to integrate the process for managing risk in to the overall governance and culture of the Service.
-Risk Management continues to be a standing agenda item for consideration at meetings of the Board, Audit & Risk Committee and the Senior Management Team.
+The Courts Service operates a formal Risk Management policy and maintains a Corporate Risk Register which, in accordance with the Department of Public Expenditure and Reform Guidelines, is updated on an ongoing basis, most recently March 2019.

+The Risk Management Policy, which outlines the key principles of risk management, Courts Service Risk Appetite, Risk Management Structure, Responsibilities and Reporting was approved by the Courts Service Board in April 2019.
+The Risk Management Policy is supported by a Risk Management User Guide.
+Risk Management guidelines are in place and are designed to integrate the process for managing risk with the overall governance and culture of the Service.
+Risk Management continues to be a standing agenda item for consideration at meetings of the Board, Audit and Risk Committee and the Senior Management Team.

-At the beginning of each year, the Corporate Risk Register is examined and updated.
+At the beginning of each year, the Corporate Risk Register is reviewed and updated.
 The starting point for Risk Management in the organisation is the Risk Overview which identifies the major risks facing the Service at a high level across defined Risk Categories.
-This also allows for environmental scanning of external factors which may impact on the operations of the Service.
+This also allows for environmental scanning of external factors which may impact on the operations of the Service such as BREXIT.
 Risk Management is integrated in to the Business Planning process and Heads of Directorates and Internal Audit are consulted in compiling and updating the Corporate Risk Register.
 The maintenance of the Register ensures that risks are identified and assessed and necessary mitigating actions are, where resources allow, put in place.

-Reflecting the key priorities of the organisation, the current main potential risks to the achievement of targets set out in this Agreement are:
+Reflecting the key priorities of the organisation, the current main potential risks for the organisation are:

-People - to support the courts and provide services to the public, the Courts Service must have adequate staffing levels with appropriate levels of expertise and knowledge.
+• People - to support the courts and provide services to the public, the Courts Service must have adequate staffing levels with appropriate levels of expertise and knowledge.
 The operational administration of the courts is largely driven by Court rules and legislation and the necessary technical training must be provided to staff in this regard.
-The geographical spread of court office and difficulties in releasing staff in the context of the operational needs of offices makes the provision of this training more challenging.
-The additional funding provided in recent years has enabled the Courts Service to appoint much needed additional staff.
-However there are still risks in relation to the provision of adequate resources both for court offices to support court sittings and provide effective services to court users, and also to support key corporate initiatives such as implementation of GDPR and Record Management; support for legislative initiatives e.g. support for and transition to the Assisted Decision Making Regime and the development of the new Family Court structure; the development of IT solutions to support more effective case management and throughput of business through the courts and implementation of recommendations arising from operational reviews to bring about more effective processing of court business in court offices e.g. the Combined Office Review and the Probate Review.
+The geographical spread of court office and difficulties in releasing staff in the context of the operational needs of offices makes the provision of this training more challenging and is being addressed.

+The additional funding provided in recent years for the appointment of additional staff has been very welcome.
+However the timing of appointments has been impacted by amongst other things the overall recruitment environment with almost full employment.
+Risks remain in relation to the timely provision of adequate resources both for court offices to support court sittings and provide effective services to court users, and to support key corporate initiatives such: (a) implementation of GDPR and Record Management; (b) support for legislative initiatives e.g. support for and transition to the Assisted Decision Making Regime and the development of the new Family Court structure: (c) the development of IT solutions to support more effective case management and throughput of business through the courts, (d) implementation of recommendations of the Organisational Capability Review which identified findings across four key themes namely: Developing strategic capability, Engaging in a common purpose with Justice agencies, Delivering Customer service and Creating an e-court environment.
+Other risks include the age profile of staff which represents a significant challenge for the organisation.
+The high rated people risk as recorded on the Corporate Risk Register is failure to recruit and retain staff.